-Significant progress has been made in the areas of project management, procurement and development of supporting infrastructure and systems.
-Project Management - LTK Engineering Services has been retained as the overall program manager for this project.
-LTK are experienced in Smart Fare implementations and have strong knowledge of the industry.
+In spring 2016, LTK Engineering Services was retained as the overall program manager for this project.
+LTK is experienced in Smart Fare implementation and have strong knowledge of the industry.